What are the limits on restraining or isolating a student currently?

-Starting with the 2015-2016 school year schools will have to follow new laws around aversive interventions.
+As of the 2015-2016 school year, schools have to follow new laws around restraint and isolation.
 These changes, outlined in SHB 1240 include:

 - prohibit schools from physically restraining or isolating any student except when the student’s behavior poses an imminent likelihood of serious harm to that student or another person;

 - prohibit the planned use of restraint and isolation as interventions in the individual education plans for students with disabilities except where individual needs of students require more specific advance planning and the student’s parent or guardian agrees;

 - promote the use of positive interventions when a student with disabilities is determined to need specially designed instruction to address behavior;

 - clarify definitions of “restraint” and “isolation”;

 - require that any restraint or isolation of a student be closely monitored to prevent harm to the student and discontinued as soon as the likelihood of serious harm has dissipated;

 - require each district to adopt a policy providing for the least amount of restraint or isolation appropriate to protect the safety of students and staff under such circumstances;